 2. METHODOLOGY

-The study was conducted in Chamarajanagar district of Karnataka, one of the important regions cultivating Extra Long Staple (ELS) cotton.
+The study was conducted in Chamarajanagar district of Karnataka, one of the important regions cultivating Extra Long Staple (ELS) cotton add location of study site and soil and climate characteristics which is important for cultivation and suitability for crops.
 A total of 200 respondents were selected for the study using the Simple Random Sampling technique to ensure adequate representation of the farming population.
 A comprehensive and well-structured interview schedule was developed in alignment with the scope and objectives of the study.
 The schedule was prepared after an extensive review of relevant literature and consultations with cotton scientists and subject matter specialists to ensure content validity.
 To assess the clarity, relevance, and reliability of the schedule, a pilot survey was administered in a non-sampling area.
 Based on the insights gained from the pilot test, suitable modifications were incorporated, resulting in the final version of the interview schedule.
 The primary data were collected through personal interviews, enabling accurate responses and facilitating rapport with the farmers.

 The concept of adoption in this study is grounded in the definition provided by Rogers and Shoemaker (1971), who describe adoption as an individual’s decision to fully utilize an innovation as the most beneficial course of action.
 In the present context, adoption refers to the extent to which ELS cotton growers implemented the recommended cultivation practices.